-The primary car rental insurance coverage that comes with the Sapphire Reserve and Sapphire Preferred card can save users a lot of money in the right situation.
-No one wants to be stuck paying hundreds of dollars for a car emergency on vacation, and credit card benefits can help relieve some of this stress.
+The primary car rental insurance coverage that comes with the Chase Sapphire Reserve and Chase Sapphire Preferred cards can save users a lot of money in the right situation.
+No one wants to be stuck paying hundreds or thousands of dollars for a car emergency on vacation, and credit card benefits can help relieve some of this stress.

 Plus, primary car rental insurance in the U.S. is uncommon among rewards cards.
 Even if you have another card that offers a CDW, it is likely your Sapphire card offers the best protection.

-To take full advantage of the coverage, be sure to charge all car rentals to your Sapphire card.
-In the even of an accident, be proactive in collecting documentation and filing a claim.
+To take full advantage of the coverage, be sure to charge all car rentals to your Sapphire card or use your Chase Ultimate Rewards points for your booking.
+In the event of an accident, you’ll be glad you have this important protection.